 Stories create change; they inspire us and move us to action.
-My story with PeaceGeeks began in 2010 at the UN during the 10-year anniversary of Resolution 1325 on Women, Peace and Security.
-I was struck by the incredible stories of brave men and women who worked in very difficult situations to end conflict and promote human rights - but mostly and how little we hear about these stories out the confines of policy circles.
-I committed myself to helping grassroots organizations from around the world to be seen and heard on the issues that matter most to them.
+My story with PeaceGeeks began in 2010 at the United Nations during the tenth anniversary of Resolution 1325 on Women, Peace, and Security.
+I was struck by the incredible stories of brave individuals and communities who worked in very difficult situations to end conflict and promote human rights - and how little we hear about these stories beyond the confines of policy circles.
+I committed myself to helping grassroots organizations from around the world be seen and heard on the issues that matter most to them.

 We often take for granted that very basic technological tools are inaccessible to many community-based organizations.
-During an interview with Nobel Peace Prize winner Leymah Gbowee in 2011, it became clear how little most people knew about the heroic efforts of the Liberian women’s movement and their role in ending 14 years of conflict.
-It wasn’t until the release of “Pray the Devil Back to Hell” that the world got to hear some of these stories of courage and unity.
-I wanted to make sure that groups like these had more opportunities to get the attention they deserved, so that they could influence local and international policy and action, and help to make peace, accountability and human rights a lived reality in their communities.
+During an interview with Nobel Peace Prize winner Leymah Gbowee in 2011, it became clear how little most of the world knew about the heroic efforts of the Liberian women’s movement and their role in ending 14 years of conflict.
+It wasn’t until the release of the documentary “Pray the Devil Back to Hell” that people everywhere had a chance to hear some of these stories of courage and unity.
+I wanted to make sure that groups like these had more opportunities to get the attention they deserved, so that they could influence local and international policy and action, and help to make peace and human rights a lived reality in their communities.

-Today, PeaceGeeks has helped countless non-profit and grassroots groups to tell their story and raise marginalized voices through strengthened technological and communications capacities.
-I am honoured to work alongside our partners, my fellow PeaceGeeks and our community partners who share our vision for a peaceful and connected world.
+Today, PeaceGeeks has helped several non-profit and grassroots groups tell their story and amplify marginalized voices through strengthened technological and communications capacities.
+I am honoured to work alongside our partners, my fellow PeaceGeeks, and our community networks who share our vision for a peaceful and connected world.
 If, like me, you are also motivated to help make a difference, join us!